marsbroshok/mlops-labs/lab-00-environment-setup/README.md

 The provisioning of the infrastructure components and installation of Kubeflow Pipelines has been automated with Terraform and Kustomize.
 The Terraform HCL configurations can be found in the `kfp/terraform` folder.
 The Kustomize overlays are in the `kfp/kustomize` folder.

+*The current versions of the labs have been tested with Kubeflow Pipelines v1.36.
+KFP v1.37, v1.38, v1.39 introduced [the issue](https://github.com/kubeflow/pipelines/issues/2764) that causes some labs to fail.
+After the issue is addressed we will update the setup to utilize the newer version of KFP.*

 ### Deploying infrastructure services to host Kubeflow Pipelines

 1. Open **Cloud Shell**